isadaqah/irc-hipchat-integration/README.md

 Sends messages in an IRC channel to a HipChat Room.
-Useful for keeping IRC history, and seeing messages in one place.
+Useful for keeping IRC history, and seeing messages in one place as well as collaboration in a support IRC channel.

 Getting Started
 ------------